UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.

-   - **Resource Group** - When adding a connection for an existing peer, the resource group can't be changed.
+   - **Resource Group** - The resource group cannot be changed if you are adding a connection for an existing peer.

    - **Location** - This will be `frn00006`, which is the location of the Azure Stack.